CDCgov/prime-reportstream/prime-router/docs/features/0004-submission-status.md

 ```/waters/report/{reportId or submisionId}/history```

 ## Calculation Method
-The Universal and Legacy Pipeline status calculation logic differs.
-For new integrations we recommend using the Universal Pipeline, as the definitions in this document are for that one.

 The status is dynamically calculated at the moment of the History API call.
+All pipelines use the same entry point.

 The result is determined by a combination of checks:
 * Has the Submission performed Routing?
 * Is there a future action scheduled for the Submission?
 * Are there any Destinations with items that passed filters?